gauravtiwari/graphql-server-examples/README.md

 # WIP: Various GraphQL Server API Examples

 This repo is work in progress and contains various examples of GraphQL server in popular web frameworks and languages.
+It implements standard blog application with three models or database tables - `Users, Posts, and Comments`, the blog application serves a nice example with model relationships and eager loading of data.

 If you would like to add one of your own, just open a PR.

 For setting up and running these examples locally, please refer to documentation in that folder.
 For ex: [README.md](https://github.com/gauravtiwari/graphql-server-examples/blob/master/elixir/phoenix_graphql/README.md)

-## Multiple GraphQL Server API Examples
+## Example implementations

 ### Node (without token auth)
 * Express